liquidctl/liquidctl/docs/asetek-690lc.md

-# Asetek 690LC liquid coolers from Corsair, EVGA and NZXT
+# Asetek 690LC liquid coolers

 Several products are available that are based on the same Asetek 690LC base design: